KSHJ: KCOH is born; Looking Glass Studios come to life

-The station began broadcasting in 1948 as KCOH Radio.
+The station began broadcasting in May 5, 1948 as KCOH.
 Its studios were in the M&M Building (now University of Houston-Downtown campus).
 It moved to the historic 3rd Ward "Looking Glass Studio" on Almeda Rd. in 1953.
-Through most of its decades on the air, KCOH was programmed to the African-American community in Houston, with R&B, gospel, talk, news and blues.
+Since September 1953, KCOH was the first radio station programmed to the African-American community in Houston, with R&B, gospel, talk, news and blues.
 In 2013, KCOH programming and call sign moved to AM 1230 KQUE, when AM 1430 was sold to La Promesa.

 KCOH programs included "Gospel Melody Time", "Person to Person", "Roex Health Update", "Confessions", "Making Memories", "Sports Rap", "Passion Zone", "This is for Grown Folks", "Person to Person Saturday Morning", and "Just us Oldies".
 In addition, KCOH was the Houston affiliate carrying University of Oklahoma football and men's basketball games.

 In 2007, the station asked for donations from Houston's African American community; the owners threatened to sell the station to radio brokers.

 In 2008, the Houston Press named the station as the "best radio station."